ibexa/documentation-user/docs/personalization/enable_personalization.md

 The recommendation client that is part of your installation must connect to the server that is run and maintained by Ibexa.
-To use the service, you must make arrangements with Ibexa to define the initial configuration, and then get and set up authentication parameters.
+To use the service, you must make arrangements with Ibexa to define the initial configuration, and then register your account and set up authentication parameters.

 ## Request access to the server